Ahmed-Memni/stage/README.md

 ## Usage

 1. Provide one or more log files as input.
+2. Use filtering options to select timestamps, functions, and protocols to focus the analysis.
-2. The parser analyzes logs, extracting key communication patterns while filtering duplicates and showing only changes.
+3. The parser analyzes logs, extracting key communication patterns while filtering duplicates and showing only changes.
-3. Mode changes like sleep and shutdown are identified and highlighted.
+4. Mode changes like sleep and shutdown are identified and highlighted.
-4. Visualization is generated dynamically as Mermaid sequence diagrams.
+5. Visualization is generated dynamically as Mermaid sequence diagrams.
-5. KPIs, timestamps, and other key information are displayed for detailed analysis.
+6. KPIs, timestamps, and other key information are displayed for detailed analysis.

 ## Technologies Used